nicklockwood/BaseModel/README.md

 -----------

 The BaseModel class is abstract, and is not designed to be instantiated directly.
 To implement a model object, create a new subclass of the BaseModel class and implement or override the methods that need to be customised for your specific requirements.
 Look at the *TodoList* project for an example of how to do this.

+By using the HRCoder and AutoCoding libraries, and following a conventional format for your configuration files, you can dramatically reduce your development time by eliminating boilerplate code.
+Compare the *AutoTodoList*, *HRTodoList* and *HRAutoTodoList* to the original *TodoList* project to see how these libraries can reduce setup code in your model objects.